marcrdavis/ArduinoTITO-PlayerTracking/README.md

     You will need my modified version of IeeFlipNoFrills.h which fixes compatibility issues with newer Arduino IDE

   For TITO Setup please follow the included documentation.
-This has been tested only on IGT GameKings and S2000s.
+This has been tested on IGT, Bally, WMS and Konami.
-  AVP may not be working yet - trying to determine cause with an end-user.

   Note: Remote access has been made compatible with BETTORSlots TITO apps for IOS/Android; BETTORSlots is
         not affiliated with this project and does not support or endorse using their apps for this purpose;